rachelnertia/rachelnertia.github.io/_drafts/endless-legend-thoughts.md

 Management of the research queue is a chore, with no option to reshuffle the position of technologies within it.
 Instead, changing the order means removing everything from the queue and then re-queuing them up.
 I've ended up not using the research queue at all.

 You have a 'main quest' through which you can eventually win the game.

+It's disappointing that when you take a rival's city, it is immediately re-skinned from their faction's style to your own.
+This is disappointing.
+It's like, thematically, city capturing isn't meant to happen.